Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 Cool Functions
 ***
 - Gives status of chamber temp and time remaining in console
-- Custom Temp, Duration (In hours), When timer starts in order to shut down heating (Like a dryer) using "Heat SOAK" Macro
+- Custom Temp, Duration (In hours), At which temperature timer starts in order to shut down heating (Like a dryer) using "Heat SOAK" Macro
 - One click drying using templates
 - Drying temp templates for "DRY ABS,DRY etc..." , can be easily edited in macro section
 - Can maintain humidity in chamber (Turns on then off heater if humidity is below X%) using "Humidity Soak Auto"